 Let's start with the cons and then move to the pros.

-I think it's supposed to be a two-position switch that opens
+I think it's supposed to be a two-position switch that opens the chin vent.

-is pulled back to uncover the top vent.
+A sliding cover is pulled back to uncover the top vent.

 It hasn't gotten much better over time, either.